Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How the rest of the world compares to New Zealand

-Following the May survey, Italians were found the most likely travellers, with 42.98% of those surveyed saying they will travel either domestically or internationally in June, July or August.
-This percentage is up from 37.83% in the April survey.
-When surveyed in March, 34.46% of Italians said they had travel plans, with 33.36% saying the same in February.
+Following the September survey, 36% of Indians surveyed say they will travel either domestically or internationally in the coming October, November or December.
+This percentage is up from 34% in the August survey.
+When asked in July that number was 38% of Indians saying they had travel plans.

-French people come in with the second-highest appetite for travel, with 42.65% saying they have travel plans in the coming three months.
-When asked in April, 35.71% said they were travelling in the coming three months, 29.87% when asked in March and 24.63% when the survey ran in February.
+Many Malaysians also have an appetite for travel, with 34% saying they have travel plans in the coming three months.
+When asked in August, 34% said they were travelling in the coming three months and 30% when asked in July.

-At the other end of the spectrum are Canadians, who continue to have the lowest number of travellers, with only 16.99% planning travel in the coming three months, following 16.49%, 12.91% and 12.50% in the previous three surveys respectively.
+At the other end of the spectrum are Australians who have the lowest number of people planning trips, with only 15% planning travel in the coming three months, following 16% in August and 15% in July.

 % of men and women planning travel in the next three months

-As far as the sexes go, the highest percentage of women planning travel in the coming three months is in Italy (41.92%), whereas the highest percentage of men booking travel are in France (48.41%).
+As far as the sexes go, the highest percentage of men planning travel in the coming three months is in India (39%), with the highest percentage of women booking travel coming from Malaysia (31%).

 Domestic travel in the next three months

-Domestic travel is most popular in France, with 35.60% of the country’s citizens saying they plan to travel in the coming three months following the May survey, up from the 28.78% who said the same in our April survey.
-Before that 23.33% said they would be travelling domestically in the March survey and 19.99% when asked in February.
+Many Indians have plans to see their homeland, with 27% of residents saying they plan to travel in the coming three months following the September survey, up from the 25% who said the same in our August survey.

 International travel in the next three months

-Dutch people lead the way as far as international travel is concerned, with 17.15% saying they plan to travel abroad, followed by Russians (16.11%) and Filipinos (15.44%).
+Irish people lead the way as far as international travel is concerned, with 16% saying they plan to travel abroad, followed by Singaporeans (13.4%) and Malaysians (13.3%).

 More guides on Finder